-- Make reservations at sit-down restaurants, probably within three months of the Gathering or less.
-Let them know you're part of a big conference that week, and ask if there's a discount for being part of the event, or if you'll be tax exempt as a church group.
-Bring a copy of your tax exempt letter with you! - 7.
-Try to "eat local"!
-Find out what the popular restaurants are in the city and what the local cuisine is.
-You'll get to know more about the host city and culture by trying some of their favorite foods!
+- 6. Make reservations at sit-down restaurants, probably within three months of the Gathering or less.
+Let them know you're part of a big conference that week, and ask if there's a discount for being part of the event. - 7.
+Try to "eat loca!!"
+Find out what the popular restaurants are in the host city and what the local cuisine is.
+You'll get to know more about the host city and culture by trying some of their favorite foods! - 8.
+Sometimes there are "opt in" meal services connected to the Gathering where you can make a reservation for your group.
+During the Gathering, this could involve signing-up for a catered meal before the evening Mass Gathering Event.
+Or your group could look to order box lunches for your group on the last day of event.
+(At the 2018 Gathering in Houston, Old Lutheran partnered with a local vendor to provide sack lunches on Sunday

-Consider selecting a few dishes from the menu and giving your group three options to choose from (one chicken option, one beef option and one vegetarian or gluten free option), then place your order in advance so that food is ready faster when you arrive.
+Consider selecting a few dishes from the menu and giving your group three options to choose from (one chicken option, one beef option and one vegetarian or gluten free option), then place your order in advance so that food is ready faster when you arrive. as groups departed).
+Watch gNews for information about ordering these different meal options.